-Course Objectives: On successful completion of this course, students will be able to: 1.
-Assess the methods for making substantive short-term and long-term strategic decisions using financial, marketing research, operations and sales data.to Implement techniques of strategic planning and management to a variety of sport business situations; 2.
-Analyse sport business industry problems in various sport organisational settings in order to evaluate findings, prioritise change, and design a strategic business plan that articulates the implementation of strategic changes; 3.
-Appraise the role strategy plays in sport marketing mix development, sport marketing analysis, and sport marketing planning through the integration of socially responsible and ethical practices; 4.
-Evaluate the role of sport marketing research, information systems, logistics, and promotions to implement the strategies inherent to meeting the needs and wants of the stakeholders of a sport organization; 5.
-Diagnose the various causes, costs and consequence of strategic successes and failures and the role of leadership influence outcomes.in consideration of integrity and ethics in sport and general management practices and knowledge; and, 6.
-Justify the relevance and applicability of project management and design to the implementation of strategic planning and the evaluation of strategic processes.
+Course Objectives: On successful completion of this course, students will be able to:

+1. Assess the methods for making substantive short-term and long-term strategic decisions using financial, marketing research, operations and sales data to implement techniques of strategic planning and management to a variety of sport business projects and situations;

+2. Analyse sport business industry and leadership problems in various sport organisational settings in order to evaluate findings, prioritise change, and design a strategic business plan that articulates the implementation of strategic changes;

+3. Appraise the role strategy plays in sport marketing mix development, sport marketing analysis, and sport marketing planning through the integration of socially responsible and ethical practices;

+4. Diagnose the various causes, costs and consequence of strategic successes and failures and the role of leadership influence outcomes.in consideration of integrity and ethics in sport and general management practices and knowledge; and,

+5. Justify the relevance and applicability of project management and design to the implementation of strategic planning and the evaluation of strategic processes.